The CRM for small + medium teams (200 or less) that use Google Workspace.

 They built it in a way to feel familiar to how you might use a spreadsheet to manage your contacts and important information:

-An example of when I've recommended Folk to a friend is when they brought up to me all the business concerns they had, which a CRM would traditionally solve, but they are currently a solopreneur or incredibly price sensitive.
+An example of when I've recommended folk to a friend is when they brought up to me all the business concerns they had, which a CRM would traditionally solve, but they are currently a solopreneur or incredibly price sensitive.

-Hearing things like "I'm wondering if I could just use Notion to manage all of this" is a great indicator that something like Folk is right for you.
+Hearing things like "I'm wondering if I could just use Notion to manage all of this" is a great indicator that something like folk is right for you.

 If you are planning on scaling or working with a larger team (or expect to integrate with a myriad of other tools), you'll want to use a more business-friendly CRM like Copper.